 Straying livestock on roads

-Give animals a ‘brake’ and slow down at dusk and dawn.
+Give animals a ‘brake’ and slow down dusk till dawn.

 You might know the road like the back of your hand, but you don’t know when an animal might suddenly appear in front of your car.